 I spent yesterday evening obsessively reading my Twitter stream, checking facebook, nrk.no and aftenposten.no occasionally to see if I’d missed anything (I hadn’t.
 Twitter was by far the most up to date source of news yesterday).
-I passed a milestone by turning on the news despite the lass being awake, in the room and not too preoccupied to watch with me.
-Mercifully she’s too young to really get it, she was most interested in the ambulances, focused on how they were helping people, not registering the talk of those who were beyond help.
+I passed a milestone by turning on the news despite the kid being awake, in the room and not too preoccupied to watch with me.
+Mercifully they’re too young to really get it, they were most interested in the ambulances, focused on how they were helping people, not registering the talk of those who were beyond help.

 When I went to bed the casualty list was at 7 in Oslo, 9 or 10 at Utøya.
 I suspected the numbers for Utøya would rise, from what I’d read on Twitter the situation was bound to be chaotic, but I fervently hoped not, thinking “How many people can a lone gunman hit?”

 I woke up to official numbers of “at least 80” killed at Utøya.
 The answer to my question, therefore, was obviously: “Way, way too many.”

 As far as I know, I don’t know any of the victims (whether dead, injured or “just” traumatised) directly.
 But ours is such a small country, the degree of separation is bound to be tiny.
 I’ll know someone who knows someone.
 I’ll know someone who lost a child, a friend, a relative.

 It’s a horrible, terrible, no-good day.